nancchan/saas-customer-onboarding-business-systems/documentation/customer_onboarding_flow.md

 This document outlines a simplified SaaS customer onboarding workflow used throughout this project.

-The objective is to demonstrate how customer information progresses from initial collection through CRM onboarding, reporting, and ongoing support while highlighting common validation and implementation activities.
+The objective is to demonstrate how customer information progresses from initial requirements and collection through data validation, CRM onboarding, reporting, and ongoing support while highlighting common validation and implementation activities.

+The workflow was used as a foundation for identifying business requirements, system requirements, testing activities, and reporting needs throughout the project.

 ---